DanielSchuessler/Uno.CodeGen/doc/Equality Generation.md

      **will only use the `.Count` value for calculating the _hash code_.**
    * If nothing could be used to calculate the hash, the result will be hard-coded to zero (`0`).
+   * The `[GeneratedEquality]` attribute has a property `AddHashCodeField`.
+If this property is set to `true` (the default), an additional field which lazily caches the hash code will be added to your type.
+If it is `false`, the hash code will be recomputed each time `GetHashCode` is called.
+You have to set `AddHashCodeField` to `false` if your type is a `readonly struct`.
 1. **Operator overloading**:
    * Overloading of operations will be automatic, you have nothing to do to enable it.